Balyasny Asset Management LLC Purchases 529,240 Shares of HollyFrontier Co. (NYSE:HFC)

-Balyasny Asset Management LLC grew its position in shares of HollyFrontier Co.
-(NYSE:HFC – Get Rating) by 299.6% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 705,874 shares of the oil and gas company’s stock after purchasing an additional 529,240 shares during the period.
-Balyasny Asset Management LLC owned about 0.43% of HollyFrontier worth $23,386,000 at the end of the most recent reporting period.
+Balyasny Asset Management LLC lifted its stake in HollyFrontier Co.
+(NYSE:HFC – Get Rating) by 299.6% during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 705,874 shares of the oil and gas company’s stock after purchasing an additional 529,240 shares during the quarter.
+Balyasny Asset Management LLC owned about 0.43% of HollyFrontier worth $23,386,000 as of its most recent filing with the Securities & Exchange Commission.

-Several research analysts have recently commented on HFC shares.
-Piper Sandler lifted their price objective on HollyFrontier from $47.00 to $50.00 in a report on Tuesday, January 25th.
-Credit Suisse Group lifted their price objective on HollyFrontier from $42.00 to $44.00 and gave the stock an “outperform” rating in a report on Monday, November 8th.
-Barclays decreased their price objective on HollyFrontier from $37.00 to $32.00 in a report on Thursday.
-Wells Fargo & Company upgraded HollyFrontier from an “equal weight” rating to an “overweight” rating and set a $41.00 price objective on the stock in a report on Thursday.
-Finally, Cowen lifted their price objective on HollyFrontier from $32.00 to $34.00 and gave the stock a “market perform” rating in a report on Tuesday, December 28th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating and five have given a buy rating to the company.
-According to MarketBeat, HollyFrontier has an average rating of “Hold” and a consensus price target of $39.00.
+Several equities analysts recently issued reports on the company.
+Credit Suisse Group upped their price objective on HollyFrontier from $42.00 to $44.00 and gave the company an “outperform” rating in a research report on Monday, November 8th.
+Barclays lowered their price objective on HollyFrontier from $37.00 to $32.00 in a research report on Thursday.
+Morgan Stanley lowered their price objective on HollyFrontier from $48.00 to $44.00 and set an “overweight” rating on the stock in a research report on Wednesday, January 12th.
+Wells Fargo & Company raised HollyFrontier from an “equal weight” rating to an “overweight” rating and set a $41.00 price objective on the stock in a research report on Thursday.
+Finally, Cowen upped their price objective on HollyFrontier from $32.00 to $34.00 and gave the company a “market perform” rating in a research report on Tuesday, December 28th.
+Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and five have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $39.00.

-HollyFrontier (NYSE:HFC – Get Rating) last issued its quarterly earnings data on Tuesday, February 22nd.
-The oil and gas company reported ($0.11) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.14) by $0.03.
-The company had revenue of $5.62 billion for the quarter, compared to analyst estimates of $4.33 billion.
-HollyFrontier had a net margin of 3.04% and a return on equity of 4.08%.
-HollyFrontier’s revenue was up 93.8% compared to the same quarter last year.
-During the same period last year, the company posted ($0.74) earnings per share.
-On average, analysts predict that HollyFrontier Co. will post 3.77 earnings per share for the current year.

 HollyFrontier Corp. is an independent petroleum refiner and marketer.
 It specializes in gasoline, diesel fuel, jet fuel, and modified asphalt.
 The firm operates through the following segments: Refining; Lubricants and Specialty Products; and Holly Energy Partners, LP (HEP).
 The Refining segment includes the operations in El Dorado, Tulsa, Navajo, Cheyenne, and Woods Cross Refineries.